valyndis/faceRecognitionBrain-Api/README.md

-Back-end section of the smart-brain app
+Back-end section of the Smart Brain app.